 Machiavelli first said, “Never waste the opportunity offered by a good crisis.”
-Winston Churchill popularized Machiavelli by saying “Never let a good crisis go to waste” Republicans and Democrats differ on many things one thing they both agree on is more power and more influence is better than less.
-A crisis therefore, allows politicians to consolidate power and expand influence.
+In the modern era, this sentiment has been wrongfully attributed to Winston Churchill (as I had done as well the first time I posted this blog post.)
+It was Rahm Emanuel who popularized Machiavelli for this generation by saying “You never want a serious crisis to go to waste,” he said.
+Why?
+Because “it’s an opportunity to do things you could not do before.”
+It was during the economic crisis of 2008 Emanuel and his cohorts used the cover of crisis to deepen their hold in our Republic.
+Republicans and Democrats differ on many things one thing they both agree on is more power and more influence is better than less.
+A crisis, therefore, allows politicians to consolidate power and expand influence.
 To use their strength to grow stronger by preying on the weaknesses of others.
 A crisis is an opportunity for them to boast in their strength.

 2 Corinthians 6:2-10